Bicycle touring: Voyages

 In more recent years, British adventurers Alastair Humphreys (Moods of Future Joys), Mark Beaumont (The Man who Cycled the World), and Rob Lilwall (Cycling Home From Siberia) have all been on epic bicycle expeditions and written popular books about their exploits.
 But most bicycle tourists are ordinary people out of the spotlight.

 One economic implication of bicycling is that it liberates the cyclist from oil consumption.
 The bicycle is an inexpensive, fast, healthy and environmentally friendly mode of transport.
 Ivan Illich said that bicycling extends the usable physical environment for people, while alternatives such as cars and motorways degrade and confined people's environment and mobility.

+The website crazyguyonabike.com includes thousands of rider-generated journals of cycling tours globally.

 Types

 Distances vary considerably.
 Depending on fitness, speed and the number of stops, the rider usually covers between 50–150 km per day.
 A short tour over a few days may cover as little as 200 km and a long tour may go right across a country or around the world.
 There are many different types of bicycle touring: